The bubblegum petunia plant is a popular annual, known for its vigorous growth and beautiful pink flowers.

 Wave petunia hanging baskets and Supertunia hanging baskets will both look great due to their abundant blooms and growth.

-Supertunias set themselves apart from regular petunias by being self-cleaning, abundant in producing many flowers and of course, more vigorous growing.
+Supertunias set themselves apart from regular petunias by being self-cleaning, abundant in producing many flowers, and of course, more aggressive growth.